Identifying Weaknesses in Machine Translation Metrics Through Minimum Bayes Risk Decoding: A Case Study for COMET: Introduction

 Our contributions are the following:

-\begin{itemize} \item We propose to use sample-based MBR decoding to explore and measure weaknesses of neural machine translation evaluation metrics. \item We find that COMET is not sensitive enough to number differences and mistranslations of named entities when translating from en$\rightarrow$de and de$\rightarrow$en. \item We show that simply retraining COMET on synthetic data is not enough to eliminate these blind spots. \end{itemize}
+\begin{itemize} \item We propose to use sample-based MBR decoding to explore and measure weaknesses of neural machine translation evaluation metrics. \item We find that COMET is not sensitive enough to number differences and mistranslations of named entities when translating from de$\leftrightarrow$en. \item We show that simply retraining COMET on synthetic data is not enough to fully eliminate these blind spots. \end{itemize}